abw/badger-database-js/README.md

 feature then please [discuss it with me](mailto:abw@wardley.org) first.

 All that said, it's a relatively simple project totalling less than 2,500 lines of code.
-It's got an extensive test suite of around 1,000 tests (adding another 8,000 lines of code) and a comprehensive user manual.
+It's got an extensive test suite of over 1,000 tests (adding another 8,000 lines of code) and a comprehensive user manual.
 An experienced Javascript programmer with knowledge of SQL should be able to grok the code in a few hours.
 If you're happy to use